 Grey water is currently filtered then pumped out of the camp and across a specially prepared bed where it evaporates and is absorbed back into the gravel.
 We use environmentally friendly products for cleaning.

-Metal, glass and non-burnable garbage is packaged and returned to Yellowknife or Resolute.
+Metal, glass, plastic and non-burnable garbage is packaged and returned to Yellowknife or Resolute.

-All burnable garbage is burnt in our incinerator, which is powered by compressed air and waste fuel or diesel fuel.
+All burnable garbage is burnt in our incinerator, which is powered by compressed air.
 This incinerator produces higher temperatures to burn waste more efficiently than simple passive burning.

 The federal government makes yearly inspections to ensure that all our systems conform to environmental standards.